kyma-project/kyma/docs/application-connector/docs/03-07-api-registration.md

 You can pass the API specification in two ways:
 - JSON format
-- by `SpecificationUrl`
+- `SpecificationUrl`

->**NOTE:** Specification passed directly as a JSON has a higher priority than `SpecificationUrl`, which in such case will be ignored.
+>**NOTE:** Specification passed directly as a JSON has a higher priority than `SpecificationUrl`.
+If you use these two methods at once, `SpecificationUrl` is ignored.

-For OpenAPI format both methods are supported.
+For the OpenAPI format, both methods are supported.
-OData APIs can only be registered with `SpecificationUrl`.
+You can register OData APIs only with `SpecificationUrl`.